Dynamics of diffusion on monoplex and multiplex networks: A message-passing approach: Analysis of contagion dynamics

 \subsubsection{Cascade region}

 Next, we examine how well the analytical cascade conditions predict the parameter space within which a global cascade can take place.
 Simulated fractions of active players in the steady states for given combinations of the payoff parameters are shown in Fig.~\ref{fig:colormap_watts_grano}.
-The figure reveals that the generalized extended cascade condition~\eqref{eq:cascade_condition2nd} (red solid) captures the simulated cascade region quite accurately in all the cases that we examined, while the generalized first-order condition~\eqref{eq:first-order} (red dashed) may be less accurate (e.g., Fig.~\ref{fig:colormap_watts_grano}a, \emph{right}, and Fig.~\ref{fig:colormap_watts_grano}b, \emph{middle}).
+The figure reveals that the \addr{GEC} condition (red solid) captures the simulated cascade region quite accurately in all the cases that we examined, while the \addr{GFC} condition (red dashed) may be less accurate (e.g., Fig.~\ref{fig:colormap_watts_grano}a, \emph{right}, and Fig.~\ref{fig:colormap_watts_grano}b, \emph{middle}).
 This suggests that the nonlinearity of the recursion equation $G$ would need to be exploited to predict the whole area of the true cascade region.

-On the other hand, when there are two distinct cascade regions in which the simulated values of $\hat\rho$ are apparently different, for instance, the middle panel of Fig.~\ref{fig:colormap_watts_grano}b, the first-order condition correctly indicates the region in which the simulated fraction $\hat\rho$ is almost 1.
-In general, the first-order condition is a more conservative criterion than the extended cascade condition, but in many cases, the two conditions coincide and indicate exactly the same region as shown in Fig.~\ref{fig:colormap_watts_grano}.
+On the other hand, when there are two distinct cascade regions in which the simulated values of $\hat\rho$ are apparently different, for instance, the middle panel of Fig.~\ref{fig:colormap_watts_grano}b, the \addr{GFC} condition correctly indicates the region in which the simulated fraction $\hat\rho$ is almost 1.
+In general, the \addr{GFC} condition is a more conservative criterion than the \addr{GEC} condition, but in many cases, the two conditions coincide and indicate exactly the same region as shown in Fig.~\ref{fig:colormap_watts_grano}.

-Fig.~\ref{fig:rho10pt} illustrates how the generalized cascade conditions can differ from the conventional cascade conditions proposed by \cite{Watts2002} and \cite{Gleeson2007}, among others.
+Fig.~\ref{fig:rho10pt} illustrates how the generalized conditions can differ from the conventional cascade conditions proposed by \cite{Watts2002} and \cite{Gleeson2007}, among others.
 As we already pointed out, the conventional cascade conditions (blue lines) are obtained by differentiating the recursion equation at $q=0$.
-However, if $\rho_0$ is not sufficiently small ($\rho_0=0.1$ in Fig.~\ref{fig:rho10pt}), only the generalized extended condition (red solid) would correctly predict the true cascade region, and the generalized first-order condition (red dashed) turns out to be as accurate as the standard extended condition (blue solid).
+However, if $\rho_0$ is not sufficiently small ($\rho_0=0.1$ in Fig.~\ref{fig:rho10pt}), only the \addr{GEC} condition (red solid) would correctly predict the true cascade region, and the \addr{GFC} condition (red dashed) turns out to be as accurate as the standard extended condition (blue solid).